 You’ll be engaging a major donor again and again.
 Not everybody has the personality or the patience to undertake this.
 You must identify and support individuals within your organization who value and are comfortable with nurturing these important relationships.

-Big contributors have a different set of expectations.
+Big contributors have different sets of expectations.
 They want to feel an aspect of ownership.
 They’ll want help understanding and aligning with your mission.
 That includes what might be called an “inside track” on both your challenges and future plans.

 Not everybody in your organization will be capable of this type of communication and relationship building.
 Members at the leadership level are often called upon to meet with potential major donors.
 And they’ll need to set aside the time to interact.